elpop/ga_cli/README.md

             ga_cli.pl -export

     -add or -a
+            Add a single account to key ring manually:

             ga_cli.pl -add issuer='your issuer' keyid='me@something.com'
             secret='A random pass'

     -clear or -c
-            Delete the key ring, works with -import or -export options.
+            Delete the key ring, works with -import, -add or -export options.
 When use -import or -add, Init the key ring and set new values.
 With -export, generate the QR images and delete the key ring.

     -verbose or -v
             Show progress when using -import or -export options